Bridging Differences Leadership Cohort

 Eligibility

 It is a good fit for individuals and teams who are already working to foster more constructive dialogue, relationships, and understanding across lines of difference AND those who want to get started.
-We welcome and encourage participants from all stages of their career – from young professionals to program managers to C-suite – to create cross-level conversations from various viewpoints.
+We welcome and encourage participants from all stages of their career – from young professionals to program managers to C-suite and board members – to create cross-level conversations from various viewpoints.

 How to Apply